dchandak99/INRIA_Internship/README.md

 - [code](code) contains various directories with directory names corresponding to the property/protocol which is explored in the code in the directory.
 The [ProVerif](code/ProVerif) directory contains .pv files and has the code using *diff* operator in [ProVerif](https://prosecco.gforge.inria.fr/personal/bblanche/publications/BlanchetFnTPS16.pdf).
 - [Internship_Report.tex](Internship_Report.tex) contains the *definitions* which I have introduced:

-  * Biprocesse in SAPIC
+  * Biprocesses in SAPIC
-  * Translation of Birpocesses
+  * Translation of Biprocesses
   * Tamarin Equivalent Biprocess
-  *
+  * Diff Equivalence in SAPIC
+    - Static Equivalence
+    -